Dynamic scheduling in a partially fluid, partially lossy queueing system: Performance Characterization under the SFJ limit

 \subsection{Analysing tolerant performance under the SFJ limit}

+We now sketch the main steps in the proofs of Theorems~\ref{Thm_Lim_SD_Conv} and~\ref{Thm_tau} (i.e., under Assumption {\bf A}.1).
 We characterize the $\t$-performance by first analysing the $\t$-queue at its arrival/departure epochs.
 Let $X_n$ denote the occupancy of the $\t$-queue immediately following the $n$th arrival/departure.
 Under Assumption~{\bf A}.1 (dropping of existing $\i$-customers at $\t$-transitions) and because of exponentially distributed tolerant job sizes, $\{X_n\}$ is a discrete-time Markov chain with birth-death (BD) structure; see Figure~\ref{Fig_StateTrans_PreLimit}.
 Let $p_j^\mue$ and $q_j^\mue$, respectively, denote the forward and backward transition probabilities of this (pre-limit) tolerant BD chain, when there are $j$ tolerant customers in the system.
 Let $A_\tau$ and $B_\tau$ represent, a generic inter-arrival time associated with the tolerant queue, and a generic tolerant job size, respectively.
-Also, recall~$\Upsilon_j^{\mu_\epsilon}(B_\t)$ denotes the time required to finish $B_\tau$ amount of work using the service process~$\Omega^{\mu_\epsilon}_{j}(\cdot)$ (see section \ref{sec:background}), then we have:
+Also, recall~$\Upsilon_j^{\mu_\epsilon}(B_\t)$ denotes the time required to finish $B_\tau$ amount of work using the service process~$\Omega^{\mu_\epsilon}_{j}(\cdot)$ (see Section~\ref{sec:background}), then we have:

 Observe by {\bf A}.1 that the job completion times, distributed as $\Upsilon_j^{\mu_\epsilon}(B_{\t }) $, are i.i.d. across all those customers that were served when the tolerant occupancy equals~$j$.
-Moreover, if such a tolerant service is interrupted by a $\t$-arrival, the remaining completion time is distributed as $\Upsilon_{j+1}^{\mu_\epsilon}(B_{\t} ),$ thanks to the memoryless property of tolerant job sizes and {\bf A}.1.
+Moreover, if such a tolerant service is interrupted by a $\t$-arrival, the remaining completion time is distributed as $\Upsilon_{j+1}^{\mu_\epsilon}(B_{\t} ),$ thanks to the memoryless property of tolerant job sizes and~{\bf A}.1.

 Our first step is to prove that the above transition probabilities converge to the transition probabilities associated with the embedded BD chain corresponding to the $(\lambda_\tau, \mu_\tau, (\nu_1, \nu_2, \cdots ))$ SDSR-M/M/1 system.
 Moreover, we show that \emph{the above convergence takes place uniformly over sub-policies~$j.$} Before stating this result, we recall the definition of uniform convergence (which we denote by $u.f.$):